-What I Want To Accomplish as New England Director
+What I Want To Continue To Accomplish as New England Director

-There is much that needs to be done to create a strong future for Amateur Radio and the ARRL.
+There is much that needs to continue to be done to create a strong future for Amateur Radio and the ARRL.
 The following are some of the major goals that I plan to focus on as Director:

-• Create opportunities for STEM learning in schools and colleges through Amateur Radio
+- Creating a strong ARRL focus on STEM learning in schools and colleges through Amateur Radio

-• Ensure effective, open, 2-way communications between the ARRL and its members
+- Ensuring effective, open, 2-way communications between the ARRL and its members

-• Establish the New England Division as a leader in providing world-class Amateur Radio programs
+- Continuing to establish the New England Division as a leader in providing world-class Amateur Radio programs

-We need a Director who is Collaborative, Innovative, and Action-Oriented to accomplish these and other important goals.
-I believe that I can bring the right Amateur Radio professional experience and collaborative leadership skills to accomplish these goals and more.
+We need a director who is Collaborative, Innovative, and Action-Oriented to accomplish these and other important goals.
+I believe that I bring the right Amateur Radio professional experience and collaborative leadership skills to accomplish these goals and more.
 I hope that you will support me as your choice to fulfill this important mission.

 Action-Oriented Leadership